Compare any two graphics cards:

 Power Usage and Theoretical BenchmarksPower Consumption (Max TDP)

-Memory BandwidthTheoretically speaking, the Radeon HD 7770 should be a bit faster than the GeForce GTS 250 512MB in general. (explain)
+Memory BandwidthIn theory, the Radeon HD 7770 should be a small bit faster than the GeForce GTS 250 512MB overall. (explain)

-Texel RateThe GeForce GTS 250 512MB is a bit (more or less 18%) better at anisotropic filtering than the Radeon HD 7770. (explain)
+Texel RateThe GeForce GTS 250 512MB is a bit (approximately 18%) more effective at texture filtering than the Radeon HD 7770. (explain)

-Pixel RateIf using high levels of AA is important to you, then the Radeon HD 7770 is a better choice, by far. (explain)
+Pixel RateIf running with a high resolution is important to you, then the Radeon HD 7770 is superior to the GeForce GTS 250 512MB, by a large margin. (explain)

 Please note that the above 'benchmarks' are all just theoretical - the results were calculated based on the card's specifications, and real-world performance may (and probably will) vary at least a bit.
 Price Comparison